This article will guide you through the steps of creating your very first automation in Thrive Automator.

 In order to achieve the above-stated example, I have chosen "User completes quiz" as my start trigger.

-You can add more than one start trigger, and they will function on an "OR" basis, meaning that at least one of the events have to occur in order for the automation to start:
+You can add more than one start trigger, and they will function on an "OR" basis, meaning that at least one of the events has to occur in order for the automation to start:

-You can then move on to setting up the first action.
+Once everything is ready, click on "Done" and then move on to setting up the first action.
 The plus sign will link the actions in between each other, so each time you want to add a new action, click on it:

 4. Set up the action